pentandra/lifepreserver/items/static/blog/posts/defining-the-scholarly-commons/persistent-identifiers/index.md

 that the Scholarly Commons prefers that which provides the least barriers to participation.
 The other end of the stick is that the Scholarly Commons should support whatever identifiers exist from whatever identification schemes exist.
 Preferring and supporting are two different things.
+In short, the Scholarly Commons follows the robustness principle.

 [DOI]: <https://en.wikipedia.org/wiki/Digital_object_identifier> "Digital Object Identifier on Wikipedia"
 [The DOI Website]: <www.doi.org>